 3) Or, use the modern Sirius visualization of IRI's workflow and transform mapping diagrams and interactive property screens to design and modify jobs.

-Voracity combines data discovery, integration, migration, governance, and analytic functionality so ETL architects, business users, and governance teams can work together and adapt to change.
+Voracity combines data discovery, integration, migration, governance, and analytic functionality so IT architects, business users, and governance teams can work together and adapt to change.

 The promise of big data is the insight that come from blending and analyzing internal and external sources.
 Common problems fulfilling that promise are: